Island of Peace

 The Island of Peace, or Al-Baqoura as it is known in Jordan, is an area in northern Jordan bordering the Jordan River.
 The park is at the confluence of the Jordan River and Yarmouk River.
-Pinhas Rutenberg's Naharayim hydroelectric power station can be seen from here.
+Pinhas Rutenberg's First Jordan Hydro-Electric Power House can be seen from here.

 The 1994 Israel–Jordan peace treaty recognized the area to be under Jordanian sovereignty but leased Israeli landowners freedom of entry.
 The 25-year renewable lease ended in 2019.
 The treaty gives Jordan the right to end the lease on one condition—that a one-year prior notice is given, which the Jordanian government did, by an announcement made in October 2018.

 On 10 November 2019, Jordan reclaimed full control of the area, with King Abdullah II stating that Jordan was asserting "full sovereignty over every inch of those lands".

 History

 British Mandate: the power plant

 Land along the Jordan River's alluvial slopes and floor bed was under Jewish ownership before the establishment of the State of Israel.
 In 1927, Pinchas Rutenberg, founder of the Palestine Electric Company, signed an agreement with King Abdullah I of Jordan to build a hydroelectric power station.
 The channels and dams built for this purpose, together with the two rivers, created a man-made island.
 The plant began supplying electricity in 1932.
 Operations were shut down in the wake of the 1948 Arab-Israeli War.